cardo-org/Rembus.jl/docs/src/index.md

 An `Anonymous` component assume a random and ephemeral identity each time it connects to the broker.
 Example usage for anonymous components may be:

 - when it is not required to trace the originating source of messages;
-- for a `Subscriber` when it is not required to receive messages published before the component goes online;
+- for a `Subscriber` not interested to receive messages published when it was offline;
 - for preliminary prototyping;

 A `Named` component has a unique and persistent name that make possible to receive messages published when the component was offline.